-Whether you are a small investor trying to get some skin in the game or a well-seasoned veteran, picking the right broker is the first step to any investment plan.
-It is crucial to get off on the right foot, and this article will aim to break down a few of the largest players in the online brokerage space.
+Whether you are a new investor trying to get into the game of investing or a seasoned trader, picking the right broker is the first step to any investment plan.
+It is crucial to get off on the right foot, and this article will break down a few of the largest players in the online brokerage space.

 Robinhood Review 2021: Best Investing App?